neovarier/behavioural_cloning/writeup_report.md

 4)There are many patches of road where there are very dark shadows.
 The track 1 training data did not train the model for such scenarios.

 I collected more data by driving the simulator on track 2.
+The histogram plot for the new data set:

+![alt text][image4]

+The data set includes a lot more left and right turns.
+Following is the plot for loss:

+![alt text][image11]

+The total training data set count is 83757 including left,right and center images.
+Considering this as the total count I used 83757x0.8 ~ 67000 for training and 83757x0.2 ~ 16751.
+Although the augmented data set would contain flipped images and brightness adjusted images too.
-Adding data set of track 2 to the base data set helped the model to learn the difficult features associated with track 2.
-It covered the track 2 to a good extent.
+Adding data set of track 2 to the base data set and augmenting on the fly helped the model to learn the difficult features associated with track 2.
+It covered the track 2 to a good extent but crashed later

 Another point that I observed that with adding the track 2 data set, the driving on track 1 had also improved for the turns.
 Earlier where the car would close to the lanes while taking turns.
 In this case, the cars were quite centered even while taking turns.
 This should be because it is trained with more data set of left and right turns.

 ####3.
 Reflections
-Many more techniques for data augmentation to the base data set can be employed like rotation, translation, artificial shadowing, etc.
+* Many more techniques for data augmentation to the base data set can be employed like rotation, translation, artificial shadowing, etc.
-This would reduce the amount of manual driving that is needed for collecting data set.
+* More data set can also be generated for track 2 by recording the recovery from left to right lane.
+* Keras simplifies coding.
+With very few lines of code one can model a complex neural network architecture